rubytune/perf_check_daemon/README.md

 | key |  |
 |-----|---------|
 app.path | Filesystem path to the rails app being perf check'd.
-The app should be setup to run in development mode, and have `gem "perf_check"` bundled. limits.change_factor | Factor of change in latency before a warning is added to the pull request comment. limits.latency | Absolute response time allowed before a warning is added to the pull request comment. limits.queries | Number of queries allowed before a warning is added to the pull request comment.
+The app should be setup to run in development mode, and have `gem "perf_check"` bundled. credentials.user | User used for HTTP basic auth on /status page (optional). credentials.password | Password used for HTTP basic auth on /status page (optional). limits.change_factor | Factor of change in latency before a warning is added to the pull request comment. limits.latency | Absolute response time allowed before a warning is added to the pull request comment. limits.queries | Number of queries allowed before a warning is added to the pull request comment.